sirampy/Team22/README.md

 ## Alterations to design provided in lectures

-This design was made to be as simple and minimal as possible, and this is the final design: (IMAGE???)
+This design was made to be as simple and minimal as possible, and this is the final design:

+![alt text][main_diagram]

 The goal was to remove redundant wires, decoders and modules from the design provided in lectures.